 (b) the actual cost of services;

 (d) the professional knowledge and skills necessary for the delivery of services; and

 (e) the availability of services.

-(4) The department shall specify by rule those professionals who may deliver or direct the delivery of particular services.
+(4) The department shall specify by rule those professionals who may:

 (5) The department may provide by rule for payment by a recipient of a portion of the reimbursements established by the department for services provided under this part.